How to: Import Participants

 4. Once the database is error free Ripple will tell you that the import can proceed and the Import button will be activated.
 After clicking on the import button, your data should be uploaded.

 WARNING: The import may take a few minutes after clicking on Import.
 The import will continue in the background even if you close Ripple.
-In cases of extremely large datafile (thousands of participants), feel free to start the process and then continue doing your work.
+In cases of extremely large files (thousands of participants), feel free to start the process and then continue doing your work.

 - Always add a tag to your import indicating the import number or date.
 This way if you want to know which participants were added or modified in a single import you can simply run a search on that tag.